 In 1867, the South African city of Cape Town was divided into twelve Municipal Districts.
-Of these, District Six was one of the inner city's most colourful areas.
-It was renowned for its eclectic population, which comprised merchants and artisans, freed slaves and labourers, musicians and artists, immigrants and native Africans.
-While the majority of District Six residents were working-class Cape Coloureds, whites, blacks, Indians and Jews all lived here side-by-side, together representing approximately one tenth of Cape Town's total population.
+Of these, District Six was one of the inner city's most colorful areas.
+It was renowned for its eclectic population, which comprised merchants and artisans, freed slaves and laborers, musicians and artists, immigrants and native Africans.
+While the majority of District Six residents were working-class Cape Coloureds, whites, blacks, Indians, and Jews all lived here side-by-side, together representing approximately one-tenth of Cape Town's total population.

 The Decline of a District